Supreme Court denies states’ bid to revisit ruling on Trump’s ‘wealth test’ for immigrants

-The court’s order did not list any justices as objecting, and said it “does not preclude a filing in the district court” if the localities wanted to try that route.
+The court’s order did not list any justices as objecting and said it “does not preclude a filing in the district court” if the localities wanted to try that route.

 The states, as well as New York City, said the coronavirus crisis was causing new concerns.

-“The COVID-19 pandemic is the largest public-health and economic disaster that the country has faced in at least a century,” New York Attorney General Letitia James told the court in a brief.
+“The COVID-19 pandemic is the largest public-health and economic disaster that the country has faced in at least a century,” New York Attorney General Letitia James told the court in a brief, referencing the disease caused by the coronavirus.

 Even the administration, she wrote, does not dispute that “the Public Charge Rule is in fact deterring many immigrants and their family members from using any publicly funded healthcare or nutritional benefits, even if those individuals or benefits are not directly subject to the rule.”